Tag: questions

 ※Prayer※

 God, you have called us to gather in community.
-Help us, as the world drastically changes, continue to seek ways to gather to build up one another and bring and worship to you.
+Help us, as the world drastically changes, continue to seek ways to gather to build up one another and bring praise and worship to you.
 Amen.

 • Thieving Glory